nejima-kaihatsu/nkai-upt-20230125/.github/ISSUE_TEMPLATE/📔-cover-issue--sample-.md

 ---
-name: "\U0001F4D4 Cover Issue"
+name: "\U0001F4D4 Cover Issue (Sample)"
-about: Project Documentation Tracker Issue serving as the cover page of the project showing project information, description, and contents (chapters).
+about: Sample of the Project Documentation Tracker Issue serving as the cover of the project containing information, description, and contents (chapters) of the project.
-title: "\U0001F4D4 nnist-pt-20230125"
+title: "\U0001F4D4 nnist-pt-20230125 Cover Issue"
 labels: documentation
 assignees: newojima